ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 after how many attempts, the program will be producing the same exact result.

-Keeping a replayable log of incoming events can make your software even more robust, especially if you happen to find an error in an update operation and discover that all the updates to the state were resulting to something you did not initially intend.
+Keeping a log of incoming events that you can replay can make your software even more robust, especially if you happen to find an error in an update operation and discover that all the updates to the state were resulting to something you did not initially intend.
 But that's a story for another day.

 # Immutable Data Structures